AaronDMarasco/git4svn/README.md

 This will launch your editor.
 If your editor is git-savvy, it will note that your current commit format is invalid.
 Be sure to insert two lines into the beginning:
 1. Your one-line commit summary, used to generate log messages like the one currently being edited.
 It should probably be something like "Squashed commit of feature--cool-intro".
 2. A totally blank line.

+# Other subjects
+This is stuff that I think is important / useful but I couldn't fit it elsewhere.
+* Anywhere
+* `git grep`
+* git diff - nearly anything
+* cherry-pick

 # What's Not Here
 There are some other things I've already documented on an internal wiki for my team that may interest public users; treat this as a breadcrumb that you might want to search the internet for more information: